rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 measured by how much one drank.
-Filing into the small bar with their stagged pants, Hickory shirts, some with suspenders, hard hats, wearing slippers and leaving their cork boots behind in their trucks, loud laughter and outbursts from the loggers spilled out into Taylorsville’s quiet main street.
+Filing into the small bar with their stagged pants, Hickory shirts, some with suspenders, hard hats, wearing slippers and leaving their cork boots behind in their trucks, loud laughter and outbursts from the loggers spilled out into Taylorsvilleâ€™s quiet main street.

 For my brothers and I, it was a smoke-filled cavern with a long bar